mayank271/fisher-LDA-and-perceptron/README.md

 # fisher-LDA-and-perceptron
-Implementation and visualization of Fisher Linear Discriminant Analysis and Perceptron
+Implementation and visualization of Fisher Linear Discriminant Analysis and Perceptron in Python